Gaining weight from running is probably not what you expected (or hoped for) when you got into the sport.

 4. PCOS Could Be Causing Your Weight Gain – Not Running

-It’s normal to turn to running as an obvious solution to losing that excess weight, then find yourself frustrated because you’re still gaining weight, even though you’re sticking to the training plan and healthy diet.
+It’s normal to turn to running as an obvious solution to losing that excess weight, then find yourself frustrated because you’re still gaining weight, even though you’re sticking to the training plan and healthy diet and not overeating.

-Dr. Kimberly Gecsi, OBGYN at UH MacDonald Women’s Hospital in Cleveland, Ohio, told Outside Magazine that running and exercise are still a great way to treat symptoms of PCOS (including weight gain).
+Dr. Kimberly Gecsi, OBGYN at UH MacDonald Women’s Hospital in Cleveland, Ohio, told Outside Magazine that running is still a great way to treat symptoms of PCOS (including weight gain).

-You just have to follow a different diet than other runners.
+You just have to follow a different diet that is than the diet for other runners.

 Healthy Ways to Drop Pounds from Running